aesiniath/unbeliever/README.markdown

     library converted to the type you need to feed into the next one you are calling.
 This is common with textual types and when dealing with sets and maps from the various containers libraries.
-This library choses one implementation for each of these areas and then supplies a typeclass to permit conversion from our type to the types in common use in other libraries.
+This library chooses one implementation for each of these areas and then supplies a typeclass to permit conversion from our type to the types in common use in other libraries.